 The event invite said it was in the Spider House, a cool local coffee bar/normal bar.
 I hadn’t been there before, but other people that had said “That’s insane!
 They’ll never fit that many people!
 There’s outside seating but it’s freezing out!”
 That gave me some degree of trepidation, but I still racked out in time to get downtown by 8 AM on a Saturday (sigh!).
 Happily, it turned out that the event was really in the adjacent music/whatnot venue also owned by Spider House, the United States Art Authority, which they kindly allowed us to use for free!
-There were a lot of people there; we weren’t overfilling the place but it was definitely at capacity, there were near 100 people there.
+There were a lot of people there; we weren’t overfilling the place but it was definitely at capacity, there were near 100 people in attendance.

-I had just hears of OpsCamp through word of mouth, and figured it was just going to be a gathering of local Austin Web ops types.
+I had just heard of OpsCamp through word of mouth, and figured it was just going to be a gathering of local Austin Web ops types.
 Which would be entertaining enough, certainly.
 But as I looked around the room I started recognizing a lot of guys from Velocity and other major shows; CEOs and other high ranked guys from various Web ops related tool companies.
 Sponsors included John Willis and Adam Jacob (creator of Chef) from Opscode , Luke Kanies from Reductive Labs (creator of Puppet), Damon Edwards and Alex Honor from DTO Solutions (formerly ControlTier), Mark Hinkle and Matt Ray from Zenoss, Dave Nielsen (CloudCamp), Michael Coté (Redmonk), Bitnami, Spiceworks, and Rackspace Cloud.
 Other than that, there were a lot of random Austinites and some guys from big local outfits (Dell, IBM).

 You can read all the tweets about the event if you swing that way.